50 YEARS OF DEADLY!

 For more than a decade, Yarn Bark has contributed to NAIDOC Week through powerful community, organisational and cultural engagement experiences that have reached and impacted thousands of people across both community and corporate settings.

-Yet beyond the week’s events, visibility and symbolic moments, we are often left sitting with the same important reality — the growing need for deeper, more meaningful and ongoing contribution long after NAIDOC Week itself has passed.
+Yet beyond the events, gatherings and visibility, many of us are still left sitting with the same important reality — the growing need for deeper, more meaningful and ongoing connection long after NAIDOC Week itself has passed.

-In 2026, we invite you to join Yarn Bark’s first Virtual National NAIDOC Week Kick-Off Event — a unique national experience designed to bring individuals, communities and organisations together in meaningful reflection as we transition into NAIDOC Week together.
+In 2026, we invite you to join Yarn Bark’s first Virtual National NAIDOC Week Gathering — a unique national experience designed to bring individuals, communities and organisations together in meaningful reflection as we transition into NAIDOC Week together.

 This experience will include:

-• A powerful culturally immersive keynote presentation designed to unite hundreds of people and organisations across Australia who are committed to walking a shared path forward together.
+• A powerful culturally immersive keynote presentation delivered live / virtually designed to unite hundreds of people and organisations across Australia who are committed to walking a shared path forward together.
+Participants can expect an engaging, emotionally impactful and culturally immersed experience grounded in storytelling, reflection, practical insights and First Nations ways of knowing, being, doing and connecting.

 • A meaningful pathway for deeper community contribution, with all proceeds from registrations directly supporting Yarn Bark’s ongoing and under-resourced work through our early intervention, prevention, wellbeing and healing initiatives in community.

-• Access to “The Work After NAIDOC Week” — a unique self-paced 4-week reflection companion experience designed to support continued conversation, reflection and meaningful practice beyond the week itself.
+• Access to “The Work After NAIDOC Week” — a unique self-paced 100% online 4-week reflection companion experience designed to support continued conversation, reflection and meaningful practice beyond the week itself.

 THE WORK AFTER NAIDOC